WHAT IS THERMAL IMAGING?

 Thermal technology operates in contrast to night vision technology, meaning that thermal devices do not depend on ambient light (moon & stars).
 Instead of ambient light, they take pictures with the help of thermal patterns.
 Scientifically speaking, all the natural and man-made objects emit infrared energy as thermal energy.

-Humans and animals generate significantly more heat than their surroundings, based on which thermal scopes are easily operated.
-The standard thermal scope is to film them by the thermal energy released by the objects so that their moving is clearly visualized even in the pitch dark.
+Humans and animals generate significantly more heat than their surroundings, based on which thermal devices are easily operated.
+The standard thermal device is to film them by the thermal energy released by the objects so that their moving is clearly visualized even in the pitch dark.

 The Thermal imaging technology clearly detects even the most detailed variations in temperature, and then generates this thermal image into a very subtle temperature form called a “THERMOGRAM”.
 The device takes only a fraction of a second for an order of sensors to collect temperature data in the FOV (field of view) of the device to create the thermogram.

-The software already installed on the scope then turns the thermogram into electrical impulses.
+The software already installed on the thermal imaging device then turns the thermogram into electrical impulses.
 These electrical impulses are then converted as information (data) to a digital display.
 That display propels an image formed of various shades that resemble the intensity of the infrared emission of that visual object.